A full review of the Dynamic Neural Retraining System (DNRS)

 I could really feel the healing happening.

 Three weeks later, I easily walked back through the same San Francisco Airport, rolling my own luggage (my husband went back to work earlier).
-No wheelchair assist.
+No wheelchair assist this time.

 It rained almost every day for the next 3 weeks in our Bay Area city apartment, but as I continued to practice DNRS, I continued to improve and my walks became longer and longer.